livecomsjournal/journal_information/website_text/for_authors.md

 other researchers review their content, with comments and responses done via the GitHub issue tracker.
 Such review and revision can occur at any time--before submission, after acceptance.
-When the author feels the article is sufficiently different.
+When the author feels the article is sufficiently different, they can submit a new version for publication.
 A description of the versioning process can be found in [the guide for writing an article for LiveCoMS](https://livecomsjournal.github.io/).